fedarko/sheepgut/README.md

 ## `data-processing-scripts/`

 This directory contains various scripts that work with the raw data.
-The basic workflow used involves the following steps:
+The basic workflow used, which is performed by `RUN-ME.sh` in this directory, involves the following general steps:

 - Creating a FASTA file of all the edge sequences in a metagenome assembly graph